 Visit the CDC’s webpage on COVID-19 vaccine safety and side effects for additional information.

 How many COVID-19 vaccines are currently available?

-As of now, two manufacturers have received Emergency Use Authorization from the FDA to distribute COVID-19 vaccines: Moderna and Pfizer-BioNTech.
+As of now, three manufacturers have received Emergency Use Authorization from the FDA to distribute COVID-19 vaccines: Moderna, Pfizer-BioNTech, and Janssen.

 Moderna is an American biotechnology company, manufacturing their vaccines in Norwood, Massachusetts and Portsmouth, New Hampshire.

 Pfizer is also an American company, who for their vaccine partnered with the German company BioNTech SE.
 Production for the US market is at three facilities: Andover, Massachusetts; Kalamazoo, Michigan; and St. Louis, Missouri.

 Janssen is a pharmaceutical company owned by Johnson & Johnson.
 Unlike the Moderna and Pfizer vaccines, this is single-dose vaccine, albeit less effective.